Grimmandrewj/Mars_Data_Analysis/README.md

 # Goal
-- In this challenge, I was tasked with completing a full web-scraping and data analysis project
+- In this challenge, I was tasked with completing a full web-scraping and data analysis project.
-- I was provided with two websites on the topic of the planet Mars, one consisting of news articles and the other a table of weather data
+- I was provided with two websites on the topic of the planet Mars, one consisting of news articles and the other a table of weather data.
-- Part 1 of the project was to scrape tiles and preview text from news articles
+- Part 1 of the project was to scrape tiles and preview text from news articles.
-- Part 2 was to scrape and analyze Mars weather data
+- Part 2 was to scrape and analyze Mars weather data.

 # Method
 - Part 1 - Scraping Tiles